Ashwini Kalsekar: Early life

 Ashwini Kalsekar was born into a Marathi family in Mumbai, Maharashtra.
 Her father Anil Kalsekar was a bank employee.
 Ashwini completed her B.A. from Mumbai and graduated in 1991.
 She pursued theatre from 1991 to 1994 after her studies.
 From 1992 to 1993, she was studying under actress Neena Gupta to pursue her dream to become an actress.
 She also trained under Muzammeel Vakil, a theatre acting coach, from 1992 to 1995.
 Ashwini is also a trained Kathak dancer.

 Personal life

 Ashwini married Nitesh Pandey in 1998.
 They were divorced in 2002 due to undisclosed reasons.
 In 2009, she married film and television actor Murali Sharma.

 Career

 In an interview to The Indian Express, she said that Shanti was her first acting project.
 She then worked in successful television serials such as CID, Anjaane, Siddhant and K. Street Pali Hill.

-In 1990, Ashwini first appeared in a Odia film Paradeshi Chadhei.

-In 1996, Ashwini performed in the Marathi film Tula Jhapar La.
-This was followed by a number of films in Marathi where she appeared in supporting roles.
+In 1990, Ashwini first appeared in the Odia film Paradeshi Chadhei.
+Ashwini performed in the Marathi film Tula Jhapar La (1996).
+Supporting roles would follow in Marathi films.